Skip to main content Skip to footer

 1. Create a business case

-A business case is a document that makes it clear how project goals align with a company’s long-term mission — think of it as a justification station for use of technical, financial, and human resources for the specific project.
+Your business case clearly shows how project goals align with your company’s long-term mission — think of it as justifying the use of your technical, financial, and human resources for the specific project.

-It’s important to note, however, it should focus on business aspects above technical.
-This is because it will be used to garner support from upper management, answer any concerns and ultimately warrant approval.
+You should focus on business aspects above technical.
+This is because your business case will be used to garner support from upper management, answer any concerns, and ultimately warrant approval.

 2. Conduct a feasibility study

-Once you’ve got the leadership approval, you’ll want to get a sense of how likely your project is to succeed.
-A feasibility study identifies high-level project constraints and project assumptions in order to do this.
+Once you’ve secured leadership approval, you’ll want to assess how likely your project is to succeed.
+Your feasibility study identifies high-level project constraints and project assumptions to determine viability.

 3. Write a project charter

-A project charter, or a team charter, is a preliminary statement of the scope of work, objectives, and participants for a given project.
+project charter (sometimes called a team charter) is the formal document that authorizes the project and outlines the scope of work, objectives, and participants for your project.

-It includes the delineation of responsibilities, identifies the main stakeholders, outlines the key goals, and – most importantly – defines the authority of the project manager.
+It clearly delineates responsibilities, identifies the main stakeholders, outlines key goals, and – most importantly – defines the project manager’s authority.

 4. Identify stakeholders and create a stakeholder register